Plane used for prisoner, says Firdous

 She said inquiries are underway in National Accountability Bureau (NAB) against the political prisoner for whom special plane was used.

-Talking to the media in Sialkot, she said that giving a deadline regarding the prime minister by Maulana Fazlur Rehman is reflection of his negative thinking.
-She said Maulana Fazl has failed in his mission and public has rejected him.
-People have seen sick face of former prime minister Nawaz Sharif while flying abroad, she said.
+Talking to media in Sialkot, she said that giving a deadline regarding Prime Minister by Maulana Fazlur Rehman is reflection of his negative thinking.
+She said Maulana has failed in his mission and public has rejected him.
+People have seen sick face of former Prime Minister Nawaz Sharif while flying abroad, she said.

 She said custodians of law have trampled the law under their feet and strict action will be taken against those found responsible.
 She said the government has decided to bring a law for the protection of doctors and paramedic staff.